eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 eBay Time Away: pause item sales vs keep selling

-What it affectsPause item salesKeep selling (extended dispatch)
+What it affectsPause item salesKeep selling (updated delivery dates)

 Maximum lengthCurrently up to 30 days per period.
-Check the Time Away page.Currently up to 15 days, since eBay will only extend dispatch times so far.
+Check the Time Away page.Currently up to 15 days per period.
+Check the Time Away page.

-Best forBreaks where nobody can post parcels at all.Short breaks where you want to keep momentum and cash flow.
+Best forBreaks where you want ordinary fixed-price purchases stopped; auctions and offer exceptions still need monitoring.Short breaks where you want to keep momentum and cash flow.

 Rule of thumb

 Under a week away and stock that is not time-sensitive?
-Keep selling with the extended dispatch time.
+Keep selling with updated delivery dates.
 Two weeks, no cover, or fragile seller metrics you cannot risk?
 Pause.
-And if a friend or family member can drop pre-packed parcels at a Post Office or Evri locker twice a week, you may not need to change much at all.
+And if a friend or family member can drop pre-packed parcels at a Post Office or Evri locker twice a week, you may not need to change much at all, as long as your stated handling time covers the gap between their drop-off days.

 How to set up Time Away on eBay UK: step by step